thk686/fftab/README.md

 consistent.
 It follows the tidy philosophy by storing output in a tibble.

+Features:

+1. Provides frequencies in each dimension in cycles per sample-interval.
+2. Caches attributes sufficient to allow reconstruction of original object when computing the inverse transform.
+3. Tracks complex versus real valued input.
+4. Computes the size-normalized forward transform.
+5. Easy conversion between complex, rectangular, and polar representations.

 ## Installation

 You can install the development version of tidyfft from